yell/kaggle-camera/README.md

 ### prediction
-* Test-time augmentation: 2/3 * `FiveCrop` (center and corners) + 1/3 * rot90, the idea is that almost nobody takes the photo upside down.
+* test-time augmentation: 2/3 * `FiveCrop` (center and corners) + 1/3 * rot90, the idea is that almost nobody takes the photo upside down
 * combine predictions of multiple models using arithmetic averaging of the logits
 * "equalize" predictions using a simple greedy algorithm, as we know that each class has the same fraction in the private test set:
     - concluded after a couple of submissions with one class only, and getting exactly **0.1**
 * final model:
     - 7 bagged DenseNet-121
-    - various architectures trained using different initialization, hyperparameters, preprocessing, TTA, losses, optimizers, LR schedules, stages of training (checkpoints) etc. throughout the project
+    - various architectures trained using different initialization, hyperparameters, preprocessing, TTA, losses, optimizers, LR schedules, stages of training (checkpoints), etc. throughout the project

 ## what didn't work, or didn't work as good